-College brings endless days of meeting new friends, exercising new responsibilities, and most importantly, having new experiences.
+College brings endless days of meeting new friends, exercising new responsibilities and most importantly, having new experiences.
 One of the easiest ways to embrace these new experiences is to study abroad.
 Whether your dream is to explore South America, travel through Europe, or surround yourself in an Asian culture, you will undeniably have the experience of a lifetime.

 While selecting a study abroad destination might be easy, choosing when to study abroad can prove to be difficult.
 Do you want to study abroad for a semester or a full year?
 If you want to go abroad for a semester, should you choose spring or fall?
 What about a summer study abroad program?
 All of these questions will cross the minds of collegiettes during the study abroad preparation process.
 We’ve broken it down for you, highlighting the pros and cons of fall and spring semester programs, summer programs, and full-year experiences.

-Fall vs. spring semester
+Fall vs. Spring Semester

 Timing and Holidays

-Gozik points out that timing might be a factor that you want to consider when making your decision.
+Gozik points out that timing is a factor that you’ll want to consider when making your decision.
 He explains, “For programs in Europe, the fall semester tends to be shorter, with fewer breaks.
 The spring semester, on the other hand, is often longer and includes holidays during which students can travel.”
 Taking a look at your program’s academic calendar can help you figure out which semester will work the best for you.
 If you have plans to travel and explore nearby cities and countries, then consider choosing a semester with more holidays and breaks.

 Also, it doesn’t hurt to think about the holidays happening at home in the U.S. If it is really important to you to be home with your family during important holidays, then going abroad fall semester may not be the best option.
 Jamie Blynn, a senior at George Washington University, went abroad to Tel Aviv her spring semester for a variety of reasons.
 She explains, “I just felt like going abroad fall semester meant you miss a lot more holidays, like Thanksgiving, Hanukkah, and Christmas, where you spend time with your family.”

 It also helps to consider the traditions taking place at your own university.
 Would you be willing to miss the winter formal or the spring concert?
-Gozik recalls, “At Duke, where I used to work, students tended to go abroad in the fall because they wanted to be on campus for basketball in the spring. “
+Gozik recalls, “At Duke, where I used to work, students tended to go abroad in the fall because they wanted to be on campus for basketball in the spring.”

 Finding a Summer Internship

 Gozik’s words of advice?
 “Start early.”
 He goes on to say, “Recruiters frequently tell students that it is important for them to go abroad, and that they should not miss study abroad for fear that they might not get an internship.”
 It is all about the planning, so if you really are set on going abroad during the spring semester, then go!
-Just make sure you have done the proper preparation, so that you will be all set for the summer upon your return to the States.
+Just make sure you have done the proper preparation so that you will be all set for the summer upon your return to the States.